-I. Introduction
+I. INTRODUCTION

-This chapter aims to assess the impact of the Framework Equality Directive 2000 (Directive 2000/78)1 on the protection of lesbian, gay and bisexual (LGB) individuals and same-sex couples from discrimination under European Union (EU) law.2 The analysis will begin by explaining that until the adoption of the Framework Equality Directive (FED) 2000, the only steps that the EU took for the protection of the rights of LGB persons and same-sex couples consisted of soft law measures which, as such, lacked teeth.
+This chapter aims to assess the impact of the Framework Equality Directive 2000 (Directive 2000/78)1 on the protection of lesbian, gay, and bisexual (LGB) individuals and same-sex couples from discrimination under EU law.2 The analysis will begin by explaining that until the adoption of the Framework Equality Directive 2000, the only steps that the EU took for the protection of the rights of LGB persons and same-sex couples consisted of soft law measures which, as such, lacked teeth.
 In addition, unlike discrimination on the grounds of gender reassignment, discrimination on the grounds of sexual orientation was held by the Court of Justice of the EU (CJEU) not to be included in the prohibition of discrimination on the grounds of sex and, hence, the various EU law provisions prohibiting the latter could not be applied to assist LGB individuals.
-The chapter will then analyse the Framework Equality Directive 2000, demonstrating how it has improved the position of LGB persons and same-sex couples under EU law but also highlighting its shortcomings.
-Moreover, it will be considered whether the gaps in protection left by the Directive are satisfactorily filled by other instruments, in particular by the EU Charter of Fundamental Rights (CFR)3 which,
+The chapter shall then proceed to analyse the Framework Equality Directive 2000, demonstrating how it has improved the position of LGB persons and same-sex couples under EU law but also highlighting its shortcomings.
+Moreover, it will be considered whether the gaps in protection left by the Directive are satisfactorily filled by other instruments, in particular by the EU Charter of Fundamental Rights (EUCFR)3 which, in its Article 21, prohibits discrimination on, inter alia, the grounds of sexual orientation.
+Finally, it will be examined whether other legal instruments potentially coming into force in the future will be able to cover these gaps.
+Specifically, the proposed Equality Directive, 4 which is currently in a state of legal limbo, will be considered.
+Apart from a detailed analysis of the Framework Equality Directive 2000 and other relevant legislation, the chapter will also critically assess the judgments by the CJEU that offer an interpretation of the above instruments.